ULHPC/tutorials/advanced/Bioinformatics/README.md

         # Check the capabilities of the mdrun binary, note its suffix:
         (node)$> mdrun_mpi -version 2>/dev/null

-        # Create a test directory and go to it
+        # Go to the test directory
-        (node)$> mkdir ~/bioinfo-tutorial/gromacs
         (node)$> cd ~/bioinfo-tutorial/gromacs

-        # Copy the input file to the current directory
-        (node)$> cp /scratch/users/vplugaru/bioinfo-inputs/gromacs/pr.tpr .

         # Set the number of OpenMP threads to 1
         (node)$> export OMP_NUM_THREADS=1